Schools have a lot in common with startups. The most successful ones are usually those that figure out how to do the most with limited resources.

 Heisser notes that traditional desktop-installed CAD would not run on her students’ school-owned Chromebooks, which reset every time the laptop is turned off.

 “I love that Onshape is a web-based platform,” Heisser says.
 “The fact that all of my students’ projects can be accessed through their login and password is a huge time saver – and saves us from trying to locate unsaved or missing work.”

 As both Danielle Class and Lara Heisser point out, you don’t need to be a technology teacher to incorporate CAD in your classroom in a timely and relevant way.
-If you are a high school teacher or college professor involved with any STEM discipline, download Onshape’s complimentary Instructor Kit to get started.

 The earlier your students get a headstart on their design skills, the better!